-Attorney Galit Lubetzky holds a LL.B in Law and Communication from the Hebrew University in Jerusalem (2008) and is currently studying for an LLM in Public Law at the Northwestern Pritzker School of Law in Chicago and Tel Aviv University joint Executive LL.M program.
+Attorney Galit Lubetzky holds a LL.B in Law and Communication from the Hebrew University in Jerusalem (2008) and LLM in Public Law from Tel Aviv University at the joint Executive LL.M program with the Northwestern Pritzker School of Law in Chicago (Graduated magna cum laude, 2017).
 She was admitted to the Israel Bar in 2009 and has been representing clients on behalf of the Ministry of Justice Legal Aid Bureau since 2013.

 In 2016, she founded the Galit Lubetzky Law Office.
 The office promotes human rights and women’s rights via constitutional, administrative, and tort law, selecting the most effective judicial strategy, drawing creatively on a broad range of available approaches.
 Lubetzky’s practice represents clients in proceedings that raise complex questions of immigration to Israel, family unification, and humanitarian applications, including work with asylum seekers and residents of the Occupied Territories.
 She works with clients from the first stages of filing applications through to representation before courts of all instances, from the Tribunal for Regularization of Status and Residence (the Appeals Tribunal), through to the High Court of Justice.
 The office also offers partnership agreements for common-law and cohabiting partners and prenuptial agreements.